nmanivan/PickMeUpAI/README.md

 # PickMeUpAI
-Where former Athletes can build community
+Where former athletes can build community